mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

 git push -u origin master
 ```

-# Create an appservice plan and appservice running linux and node
+# Create an App Service plan and App Service running Linux and node.js
 on your Azure subscription you have to create:

 * a resource group
-* an AppService plan
+* an App Service plan
-* an AppService
+* an App Service

 To create all there elementos go to https://ms.portal.azure.com/#create/Microsoft.WebSite and fill all fields as in the following screenshot.